 6.2.2.1 V Smolyanitsky presented a summary of proposed activities contributing to the goal of improving the availability of Sea Ice products through GCW.
 This would include sustained analyses of sea ice and icebergs, e.g. supporting marine transportation.
 The activities would be coordinated between GCW, the International Ice Charting Working Group (IICWG), and the Expert Team of Sea Ice (ETSI) of JCOMM (Joint technical Commission for Oceanography and Marine Meteorology), and, as discussed earlier, with Polar View and PSTG.

 6.2.2.2 M Drinkwater recommended that integrated sea ice products should be developed jointly by GCW and PSTG, which would strengthen the case for new satellite observations, driving the focus towards what is fundamental, and enable the linking of products between different satellites, as satellite missions must be anchored on the specific products to be developed to meet specific needs.
-He noted that the biggest challenges in in the Southern oceans.
+He noted that the biggest challenges are in the Southern oceans.
 The PSTG meeting will take place in September and is a good opportunity to bring the requirements from IISWG. [action]

 6.3 Regional groups and activities